 2016 Social Security benefits did not include a cost-of-living increase.
 This is due to the inflation measurement that is used to determine COLA was actually negative, no inflation.
 Fortunately, SSA benefits cannot decrease even if there is negative inflation.

-Third quarter 2014 will be used for the three month average comparison as the law dictates that the SSA use the same three months of “the last year in which COLA became effective”.
-There was no COLA increase in 2015.
+Third quarter 2016 will be used for the three month average comparison as the law dictates that the SSA use the same three months of “the last year in which COLA became effective”.

 |History of COLA (cost-of-adjustments) since 1975|